overbrowsing/pluto/README.md

 ## Overview

 *Pluto* is a research tool for reconstructing web URL histories.
-It supports research into URL lifespan, link rot, content change, and web persistence by comparing live sites with compatible web archives listed in our [web-archive.txt](https://github.com/overbrowsing/web-archive.txt) registry.
+It supports research into URL lifespan, link rot, content change, and web persistence by querying supported web archives listed in our [web-archive.txt registry](https://github.com/overbrowsing/web-archive.txt#registry) and the live web.
 Findings are corroborated across archives rather than relying on a single source, following the Roman maxim testis unus, *testis unus, testis nullus* (one witness is no witness).
 Built for HPC-scale longitudinal research, *Pluto* supports checkpointing, job sharding, per-archive rate limiting, and queryable Parquet output.

 ## Installation